Macias118/Andrew-The-Hero/README.md

 4. You are armed with 5 weapons, which have 5 different levels of shooting.

-5. Moving, jumping, crouching - WSAD

-6. Shooting - LPM

-7. Changing weapon - buttons 1, 2, 3, 4, 5
+5. Move, jump, crouch - WSAD; Shoot0 - LMB; Change weapon - buttons 1, 2, 3, 4, 5

 Good luck!